CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 - Leverage alignment tools for consistent spacing
 - Group related elements before final positioning

+### Object Overlapping
+So, often I have the problem that I used overlapping objects to hide areas of the stroke during drawing, and when I get to the cutting stage it wants to cut all those hidden object.
+Since I am always cutting out of one color, it seems like there should just be an easy way to select all gold and cut around it, but I haven't found this option in a way that works.

+Using Affinity Design's Select by fill color doesn't behave how I expected, and the exported selections still contain things not in the fill.

+So, instead, what I do is go through the entire drawing and expand everything into real shapes, then use subtraction to cut away all the parts I was previously hiding with mere colors.

+- convert all objects to curves, Layer → Convert to Curves
+- expand all strokes, Layer → Expand Stroke
+  - this gives everything an external geometry instead of internal line
+- any background color areas that were hiding parts of the foreground now need to be subtracted.
+  - start at the lowest layer and select it, then the layer that is masking it
+  - subtract
+  - if weird stuff happens, one of your layers was not correctly expanded to strokes Now is also the time to tidy up any of your overlaps.
+Once things are expanded to strokes, it becomes easier to manipulate every egde and corner.
+You might want to think about deleting some nodes, moving them around, or tweaking their handles.
+Sometimes wierd things happen when expanding, so always go back through your shapes and add and subtract them one by one until you get the finished item.

+Another problem I've seen in this phase is that previously even and constant width strokes will suddenly become triangular after expand to stroke.
+I have been able to fix this by changing the cap fom circular to square extending beyond the point.
+This effect is also seen sometimes when importing an unexpanded curve into Silouhette.

+I have also fixed this problem by opening the pressure menu in stroke and clicking reset.
+It turned out that in my supposedly "uniform" pressure curve, I actually had 3 points instead of 2.

 ## Resource List

 ### Recommended Tutorials